Redtech0inc/TDGameLib/README.md

 >lvl: is a string that gives it the hierarchy e.g: "test.string", must be a hologram object

 >width: is width of the window to write in note that the cursor also takes up 1 space so the amount of characters shown are width-1

+>preFix: if supplied is put in front of the typing space (will attach to the read window)

 >character: if supplied replaces every input with this character like read(character)